Irina Kalinka, Ph.D.

 Democratic politics is here reduced to a project of technological optimization, management, and social engineering by a technocratic elite.
 I argue that the approaches justified under this banner, cloaked in the language of societal improvement and liberal democracy, in fact legitimize the expansion of corporate power and undermine the need for political contestation and public accountability.
 In short, user democracy is not meaningfully democratic at all, mobilizing the language of democracy to hasten its undoing.

-Each chapter charts a particular aim of the political coming of age of the tech-oligarchy, epitomized by the rise of user democracy as a central sociopolitical paradigm in the present:
+Each chapter charts a particular aim of the political coming of age of tech-corporate power, epitomized by the rise of user democracy as a central sociopolitical paradigm in the present:

 1) the popular, utopian aspiration in the tech-sector to escape from politics and difference,